 - If time is of the essence, limiting the opportunity for a formal process to reach a conclusion, clinicians need not provide what they consider to be “inappropriate” care provided the measures in question are outside the standard of care, other clinicians agree (when they can be engaged), assumptions and potential moral blind spots are identified and addressed, communication with surrogates is maintained, and the clinician’s decision is based on his best judgment of his professional obligation to the patient.

 - In relatively rare situations, a measure may be prohibited by law—in which case it should not be provided—or the law may explicitly give clinicians discretion regarding use, in which case the physician may use her best judgment.
-In both cases, good communication with surrogate decision makers remains paramount.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.